Subaru Impreza: GC8D (September 1996 – September 1997) - Version III

-GC8E (September 1997 to August 1998)
+GC8E (September 1997 – August 1998) - Version IV

 In Europe, the Subaru Impreza GT's (Turbo 2000 in UK) interior was updated to leather.
 For the STi, power remained at 280 PS.
 Forged pistons were also added.
 The interior and the cockpit were changed into a newer design along with the new white colored gauges. (<- leather was an option and there was no such thing as an EU spec STi.)

 For the UK, the Turbo 2000 "Terzo" was released in April 1998.
 333 cars in blue with gold alloy wheels were produced to celebrate Subaru's WRC title.

 In 1998, Subaru of Japan produced a widebody, coupe WRX STi called the "22B STi" produced between March and August 1998.
 The 22B was used to commemorate both Subaru's 40th anniversary as well as the third consecutive manufacturer's title for Subaru in the FIA World Rally Championship.
 On the release of the sales, all 400 Japanese units sold out in from 30 minutes to 48 hours, depending on the report.
 Another 24 were produced for export markets—16 for the UK, along with another 5 for Australia, and 3 prototypes.
 The 16 cars imported to the UK were modified by Prodrive, with longer gear ratios, and UK specification lights.
 Because 50 22Bs had already been imported privately into the UK, Subaru had to wait until 1999 to register the 16 officially imported cars under the VCA's Single Vehicle Approval scheme.
 It performed incredibly well in the snow, as the unique four-wheel-drive and quick clutch allowed for easy control.